UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/george.petre1104/index.md

 # RC Car controlled with WIFI
-Remote Controlled Car using WIFI and a
+Remote Controlled Car using WIFI and a phone app.

 :::info